County-call prep

 Questions for planning or zoning

-What is the zoning district for this parcel?
+• What zoning district applies to this parcel?

-Is my intended use handled as permitted, conditional, special, accessory, temporary, or not clearly addressed?
+• Is my intended use permitted, conditional, accessory, temporary, or not clearly addressed?

-What are the minimum lot size, setbacks, frontage, density, and height or structure rules?
+• What minimum lot size, setbacks, frontage, density, or structure rules matter here?

-Are there overlays, special districts, conservation areas, subdivision rules, or local plans that affect this parcel?
+• Are overlays, special districts, subdivision rules, or local plans relevant to this parcel?

-Are manufactured homes, mobile homes, tiny homes, modular homes, ADUs, RVs, animals, barns, home businesses, or short-term rentals treated differently?
+• Are manufactured homes, mobile homes, tiny homes, ADUs, RVs, barns, animals, rentals, or home businesses treated differently?

-For broader buildability questions, see Can I build on this land?.
-For mobile, tiny, manufactured-home, or RV questions, see mobile home and tiny home land rules.
+For broader buildability screening, see Can I build on this land?.
+For source mapping, see county land due diligence sources.

 Septic and health

-Who handles septic or onsite wastewater permits for this parcel?
+• Who handles septic or onsite wastewater review for this parcel?

-Are there existing septic records, prior permits, repair records, or failed-system records?
+• Are there prior permits, perc results, soil evaluations, repair records, or failed-system records?

 Roads and access